sheaves/sheaves.github.io/me.md

 I recently graduated with a PhD in Mathematics from the University of Washington, Seattle.
 My advisor was [James Zhang](https://www.math.washington.edu/~zhang/){:target="_blank"}.

-Starting Fall 2019, I will be a research scientist at the [Institute of High Performance Computing](https://www.a-star.edu.sg/ihpc){:target="_blank"} in Singapore.
+I am currently a research scientist at the [Institute of High Performance Computing](https://www.a-star.edu.sg/ihpc){:target="_blank"} in Singapore.
+I am working on various applied problems in psychometrics, causal learning and graph embeddings.

-My research interests are in category theory, homotopy theory and non-commutative algebra.
+My academic research interests are in category theory, homotopy theory and non-commutative algebra.
 Specifically: Grothendieck fibrations, enriched category theory, Hopf algebras and cubical sets.

 I used to write simple snippets of code for this site, mostly in Python/Sage.